ORNL/AdditiveFOAM/docs/installation.md

 > `/software/dev_tools/swtree/cs400_centos7.2_pe2016-08/openmpi/3.1.5/centos7.5_gnu8.1.0`

-Next, open the package configuration file (~/.spack/packages.yaml)to add in system modules.
+Next, open the package configuration file (`~/.spack/packages.yaml`) to add in system modules.

 ```bash
 spack config edit packages
 ```

 This will need to be edited to specify the external dependencies and specifications for the spack module.
 An example of `~/.spack/packages.yaml` is provided below.
 This file specifies that all packages should use the spack compiler (gcc@8.1.0) that was added in the first step.
-It also specifies that the spack module openmpi@3.1.5 will require the external `openmpi/3.1.5` and `gcc/8.1.0` modules from the system.
+It also specifies that the spack module "openmpi@3.1.5" will require the external `openmpi/3.1.5` and `gcc/8.1.0` modules from the system.

 ```yaml
 packages: